 Get Reel-Ready: How to Prepare for a Film Making Career After 12th

 For years films and television shows have been the go-to entertainment avenues for people .
 And now you can add web series to this rapidly evolving entertainment arena.
-The film and television subsector of the Media & Entertainment (M&E) industry is an oyster of opportunities for creative individuals – plush with innovative content.
+Suppose you're wondering how to become a director after 12th.
+In that case, the film and television subsector of the Media & Entertainment (M&E) industry is an oyster of opportunities for creative individuals – plush with innovative content.
 With the evolution of the digital content channels and OTT platforms, this domain has become a rewarding place for young content creators to channelize their creativity and earn a livelihood.

-If you have been contemplating a career in film making after completing your 12th grade and aren’t quite sure how to get started, here are a few pro tips to get the camera rolling.
+If you have been contemplating a filmmaking career after completing your 12th grade and aren’t quite sure how to get started, here are a few pro tips to get the camera rolling.

 “When people ask me if I went to film school, I tell them, ‘No, I went to films.’”